polvoazul/vimv-go/README.md

     Work in progres...

 ### Manually:
-You can download it from here: https://github.com/polvoazul/vimv-go/releases, then add to somewhere in your path.
+You can download it from here: https://github.com/polvoazul/vimv-go/releases, then `chmod +x` it and add to somewhere in your path (like `/usr/local/bin/`).

 ## Contributing

 Contributions to Vimv are welcome!
-If you have any suggestions or bug fixes, please open an issue or submit a pull request on the project's GitHub page.
+If you have any suggestions or bug fixes, please open an issue or submit a pull request.

 ## License